BMBF-MOSAIK/StigLD-Demo/README.md

 # Setup
-There are two ways to set up the stigLD demonstration:
+There are two ways to set up the stigLD demonstration.
+For a quick and simple setup, it is recommended that you follow option 2.
 ## 1. Build from source code

 This project has four components: